thoughtspot/thoughtspot.github.io/_admin/data-security/row-level-security.md

 This rule continues to work as you add data from new vendor or team members to `Accounts Payable`.
 In this way, a well-written rule is _self maintaining_, meaning you don't have to revisit the rule as your system changes.

+You can also create rules that reference tables other than the table you are securing.
+For example, if you have a `sales` table and `store` dimension table, you can use attributes from the `store` table to secure the `sales` table.

 ## Multiple rules and multiple group membership